Syncano/website/pages/blog/2015-03-23-data-structures-in-javascript/index.md

     }
 }
 ```
-It is here in the for-loop: <em>cur = cur.next;</em> What could that bizzare looking statement mean?
+It is here in the for-loop: _cur = cur.next;_ What could that bizzare looking statement mean?
 In fact it means take the value of cur's next and set it equal to cur.
 Recall that the assignment statement works from right to left, assigning the value what is to the right of the equals sign to what is to the left of the equals sign.
 And since we are dealing with objects, our reference to object becomes our object.
 Truly it is an odd circumstance we find ourselves in, but it is powerful.

 We may think of this statement as similar to updating a counter in a while loop:
 ```javascript